On Air Now

 This Venezuelan pianist, singer and composer performed for Abraham Lincoln at the White House in 1863 and at several of Henry Wood's promenade concerts.
 She composed at least 40 works for piano, two for voice and piano, two for choir and orchestra, and two pieces of chamber music.
 Her song 'Tendeur' was a hit in her time.
 Remarkably, a crater on Venus is named after her.

 Chaminade was composing from an early age, even playing some of her music to Georges Bizet when she was eight.
 She wrote mostly pieces for piano and salon songs, which were hugely popular in America.
 She composed a Konzertstück for piano, the ballet music to 'Callirhoé' and other orchestral works.
 The composer Ambroise Thomas once said of her, 'This is not a woman who composes, but a composer who is a woman.'

 America's first successful woman composer, Amy Beach was an accomplished pianist who agreed, after her marriage, to limit her piano performances to one charity recital a year.
 After her husband died, she toured Europe as a pianist, playing her own compositions to great acclaim.
-Her music is mainly in the Romantic style, although in her later works she experimented with more exotic harmonies and techniques.
+Her music is mainly Romantic, although in her later works she experimented with more exotic harmonies and techniques.
 Her most famous works include the Mass in E-flat major and the Gaelic Symphony.
+Picture: Getty

 Harrow-born Clarke is best known for her chamber music for the viola, which she wrote for herself and the all-female chamber ensembles she played in.
 Her works - including a Viola Sonata - were strongly influenced by several trends in 20th century classical music, particularly the impressionism of Claude Debussy.
 Clarke knew many leading composers of the day, including Ravel, with whom her work has been compared.